trsong/trsong.github.io/_posts/2020-08-01-DailyQuestionsAug.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Oct 1, 2020 \[Easy\] Is Anagram of Palindrome
+---
+> **Question:** Given a string, determine whether any permutation of it is a palindrome.
+>
+> For example, carrace should return true, since it can be rearranged to form racecar, which is a palindrome. daily should return false, since there's no rearrangement that can form a palindrome.

 ### Sep 30, 2020 \[Easy\] Witness of The Tall People
 ---
 > **Question:** There are `n` people lined up, and each have a height represented as an integer.
 A murder has happened right in front of them, and only people who are taller than everyone in front of them are able to see what has happened.
 How many witnesses are there?